 We policymakers do not know that world inside out.

 “We policy makers don’t know that world from the inside and don’t know what it’s like to be in it.
 It’s important to include the perspective of sex workers in policy development and implementation.
-For example, sex workers don’t always agree with prostitution controls.
+For example, sex workers don’t always agree with prostitution inspections.
 Then I say, ‘Just indicate how it can be done differently.’
-As long as we are in discussion, we can see how we can come out of this together.
+As long as we are talking, we can see how we can resolve this together.
 They can then indicate what kind of impact an inspection has.
-That doesn’t mean that we will always do it exactly as it is proposed, but we can then at least indicate why we make certain choices.”
+That doesn’t mean that we will always do it exactly as it is proposed, but we can at least indicate why we make certain choices.”

 What promising development is still too overlooked in your field?

 “The contribution that sex workers themselves can make to countering the stigma that is attached to sex work.
 In my opinion, many abuses surrounding the sex industry have to do with that negative label.
 Even if you have ended up in prostitution as a victim of sexual exploitation, you can count on social condemnation.
 The stigma on sex work perpetuates a lot of misery.
 As a result, sex workers hardly dare to report violence, for example.
 By involving them in policy, we can take faster steps to counter that stigma.
 Let them talk to the city council, so they know how to submit a motion.
 And with the mayor, so they can present a plan for a non-profit brothel.
 Again, we can thoroughly disagree in some cases – because, of course, it’s not always peace and harmony – but at least then we can talk about it with each other.”

 Sex workers working for themselves do not receive 20 clients in a day